ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/config.md

 the requirements of your Ray application.

 Use the fields `minReplicas` and `maxReplicas` to constrain the `replicas` of an autoscaling `workerGroup`.
-When deploying an autoscaling cluster, it is recommended to set `replicas` and `minReplicas` to the same value.
+When deploying an autoscaling cluster, you would typically set `replicas` and `minReplicas` to the same value.
-The Ray autoscaler will then take over and modify the replicas field as needed by your Ray application.
+The Ray autoscaler will then take over and modify the `replicas` field as needed by your Ray application.

 ### autoscalerOptions